azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 Copy the client secret – in the next steps, we will need to store the value in a B2C policy key location, and reference the key location from within the Azure AD technical profile in the B2C policy file.

-**Add the Application Secret to the Identity Experience Framework Policy Key**
+**3. Add the Application Secret to the Identity Experience Framework Policy Key**

 Create a B2C policy key (under the Identity Experience Framework blade).
 Select Manual for the Option, create a name (we will reference this policyKeyName in the next step) and enter the client secret value from the previous step.

 ![CreateKeyt](media/CreateKey.jpg)

-**Updating the AzureADProfile_issueAADToken technical profile in the B2C policy file**
+**4. Update the AzureADProfile_issueAADToken technical profile in the B2C policy file**

 The application (client ID) and the permissions must be updated in the AzureAD technical profile in your B2C policy file.
 First update the values for the client_id and the IdTokenAudience in the policy file.